-Direct payments are an alternative way to arrange social work services to help you or your child live independently.
+Direct payments are an alternative way to arrange social work services to help you live independently.

-If we decide that you need a community care or children's service we can give you money so that you can arrange and buy the services yourself, this is called direct payments.
+If we decide that you need community care or children's services we can give you money so that you can arrange and buy the services yourself, this is called direct payments.

 Direct payments can give you more control and choice over the decisions that affect your life.
-For example, many people need help to get out of bed in the morning.
-You may find that the home help employed by the local authority cannot come at the time you want.
+For example, you may need help to get out of bed in the morning, but find that the home help offered cannot come at the time you want.
 If you get direct payments you can arrange for someone to come at whatever time you decide.